-In 2018, he surpassed Bill Gates to hold the title as the richest American and despite losing almost $38 billion in his divorce settlement with MacKenzie Bezos in 2019, Bezos retained the top spot.
+In 2018, Bezos surpassed Bill Gates to hold the title as the richest American and despite losing almost $38 billion in his divorce settlement with MacKenzie Scott in 2019, Bezos retained the top spot.

-Prosecutors haven't yet filed any charges in the case, but they do reportedly have evidence that Sanchez sent the messages to her brother, Michael Sanchez, who then sold the texts to the National Enquirer tabloid, according to a report from The Wall Street Journal earlier this month.
+Despite claims that the leaked texts were obtained by a hacker and that Saudi Arabia was involved, prosecutors reportedly found evidence that showed Sanchez sent the texts to her brother, Michael Sanchez, who then sold them to the National Enquirer, according to a report from The Wall Street Journal in January last year.

 In the 1990s, the first name Bezos had registered for his company was Cadabra, Inc., according to Business Insider.
-However, the name sounded too much like "cadaver," so he went back to the drawing board and came up with Relentless.com -- a URL he bought in 1994, Business Insider reported.
+However, the name sounded too much like "cadaver," so he went back to the drawing board and came up with Relentless.com -- a URL he bought in 1994, BI reported.

 Though Relentless.com didn't stick either, the URL goes directly to Amazon's website.